Written by

 • Keep your visuals simple so that they do not distract the learner from the main content.
 Do not fill every screen with visuals; keep some screens entirely textual or just with one image.

-• Can you turn a piece of text into a graph?
+• Can you turn text into a graph?

 • Can you create an infographic?